Andrea-1704/Symbolic_Regression_Project/Readme.md

 Our operation set, following the second strategy, includes: addition, subtraction, division, multiplication and power as binary operations, while we had sin,cos,exp log and sqrt as unary operations.

 At the beginning we also tried to associate different probabilities to each operation, in a way that sum and subtraction were picked more with respect to sin and cosine, for example.
-However, we now consider all of them with the same probability because, after many trials, we have noticed that this is more effective.
+However, we now consider all of them with the same probability because, after many trials, we have noticed that this is more effective to introduce more randomness.

 **Individual**